gchq/gaffer-doc/docs/user-guide/query/gremlin/gremlin-limits.md

   actual properties or be in correct group/label - it just returns a vertex in the `id` group.
 This is due to Gaffer allowing multiple entities to be associated with the source and destination vertices of an Edge.
-- Limited support for updating properties, this has partial support via Gaffers ingest aggregation mechanism.
+- Limited support for updating properties, this has partial support via Gaffer's ingest aggregation mechanism.
 - Performance compared to standard Gaffer OperationChains is hampered due to a custom `TraversalStratergy` not being implemented.